stormalf/chibicc/README.md

         which are needed by shared objects explicitly included in the link.
-    -dumpmachine it's required by some projects returns x86_64-linux-gnu -dotfile generates a file with .dot extension that can be visualized using graphviz package chibicc [ -o <path> ] <file>
+    -dumpmachine it's required by some projects returns x86_64-linux-gnu -dotfile generates a file with .dot extension that can be visualized using graphviz package -dM Print macro definitions in -E mode instead of normal output chibicc [ -o <path> ] <file>

+## compile

+To compile chibicc with make :

+    make

+To compile chibicc with cmake you need to install boost library.
+Then you can compile it with cmake :

+    cmake -S . -B ./build
+    cd build
+    make

 ## Examples